k9w/my-age-on-mars/README.md

 ## Description

-Welcome to my second Independent Project in Intermediate JavaScript at [Epicodus](https://epicodus.com).
+Welcome to my second Independent Project for Intermediate JavaScript at [Epicodus](https://epicodus.com).

 I started it on Friday February 4th 2022.
 [This project's